 Grand Theft Auto V had an amazing launch on PC, along with a PC port that basically showed other developers how it's done.
 However, between the Epic Games Store exclusivity and the rough state that Red Dead Redemption 2 launched in (we couldn't even play it for the first few days), the cards weren't exactly in Rockstar's favor.

 Even after Rockstar patched the game to make it playable, many users experienced problems with performance, so the game has had a rocky reputation.
 Luckily, all of that has been addressed and Red Dead Redemption 2 is genuinely a good port now, it just took a month to get there.
+With time, and Red Dead Redemption 2 cheats to extend the lifespan, it may bounce back.

 We have seen the game get price cuts across both the Epic Games Launcher and Steam, where it's currently on sale, something that we never saw for Grand Theft Auto V so soon after its PC launch.
 Who knows, though?
 Maybe the draw of the constantly-updated Red Dead Online will slowly grow the PC playerbase over time – but right now it's not looking so hot.